squallone/Swift-Concurrency-Guide/README.md

 Task 3 - 3
 ```

-- Tasks begin executing in the order they are added but may overlap because they are running concurrently.
+- Tasks begin executing in the order they are added but may overlap because they are running concurrently

 #### When to Use

 ##### Serial Queue:
-- When tasks need to execute one at a time, such as updating shared resources.
+- When tasks need to execute one at a time, such as updating shared resources
-- For predictable task order and avoiding race conditions.
+- For predictable task order and avoiding race conditions

 ##### Concurrent Queue:
-- When tasks are independent and can run in parallel to improve performance, such as downloading multiple files or performing batch processing.
+- When tasks are independent and can run in parallel to improve performance, such as downloading multiple files or performing batch processing

 ### Asynchronous Doesn’t Mean Concurrent

 While the difference seems subtle at first, **just because your tasks are asynchronous doesn’t mean they will run concurrently**.
 You’re actually able to submit asynchronous tasks to either a serial queue or a concurrent queue.
-Being synchronous or asynchronous simply identifies whether or not the queue on which you’re running the task must wait for the task to complete before it can spawn the next task.
+Being synchronous or asynchronous simply identifies whether or not the queue on which you’re running the task must wait for the task to complete before it can spawn the next task

 ### **Example: Async Task on a Serial Queue**